-In 1647 Richard Baxter came to Kidderminster , England to pastor the town's only church.
-When he arrived he found a congregation of few dozen "ignorant, rude and reveling people".
-Within a few years the church had to build five (!) galleries to hold all the people in attendance.
-According to a visitor to Kidderminster "On the Lord's Day you'll pass scores of families singing psalms and discussing the sermon".
-What caused the drastic change in the very ethos of this town ?
-Certainly the Lord was pleased to pour out His grace upon this community-but the human means used to work such a transformation was the practice of diligent shepherding of the flock.
+In 1647 Richard Baxter came to Kidderminster, England to pastor the town’s only church.
+When he arrived he found a congregation of a few dozen “ignorant, rude and reveling people.”
+Astoundingly, within a few years the church had to build five galleries to hold all the people in attendance!
+According to a visitor of Kidderminster, “On the Lord's Day you’ll pass scores of families singing Psalms and discussing the sermon.”
+What caused the drastic change in the very ethos of this town?
+Certainly the Lord was pleased to pour out His grace upon this community, but the human means used to work such a transformation was the practice of diligent shepherding of the flock.

-In his landmark book The Reformed Pastor Baxter lays out his model (based on Acts 20:28) for shepherding the flock.
-By the way- this book has a glorious history of usefulness thru the ages: Charles Spurgeon's wife used to read it to him on Sunday evenings after his labors were done !
+In his landmark book, The Reformed Pastor, Baxter lays out his model (based on Acts 20:28) for shepherding the flock.
+This book has had a glorious history of usefulness ever since.
+Indeed, Charles Spurgeon’s wife used to read it to him on Sunday evenings after his labors were done!

-Why was this model effective ?
-Because it's Biblical; and because it provided an ongoing accountability and nurturing relationship between a shepherd and the sheep.
+Was this model effective?
+Absolutely, because it’s Biblical; and because it provided an ongoing accountability and nurturing relationship between a shepherd and the sheep.

 Shepherding at WRPC